RAG fundamentals

 3611

 As we can see, there are 3611 chunks.
-Since the daily limit of the Hugging Face API is 1000 calls on the free account, if we want to create embeddings for all the chunks, we would run out of available calls and also wouldn't be able to create embeddings for all the chunks.
+Since the daily limit of the Hugging Face API is 1000 calls on the free account, if we want to create embeddings for all the chunks, we would run out of available calls and additionally, we wouldn't be able to create embeddings for all the chunks.

 We generate the embeddings of the chunks